3.3 Skills forecasting

 On this page

-The Institute for Employment Research (Institut für Arbeitsmarkt- und Berufsforschung, IAB) as a special office and research institute of BA performs labour market research that creates the basis for empirically founded labour market policies.
-The IAB publishes a labour market barometer (Arbeitsmarktbarometer), a set of early indicators that is based on a monthly survey by BA of all local employment agencies.
-The information they provide on unemployment and employment development is collated and condensed to produce the labour market barometer.
-It provides an outlook on the overall development of the labour market in Germany and uses a scale of 90 (very poor) to 110 (very good).
-The score in July 2020 stood at 98.
+The Institute for Employment Research (Institut für Arbeitsmarkt- und Berufsforschung, IAB), which is a special department of the Federal Employment Agency, carries out labour market research and thus creates a basis for empirically founded labour market policies.
+It publishes the labour market trend barometer (Arbeitsmarktbarometer).
+Based on the Federal Employment Agency's monthly survey of all local employment agencies, the total value of the IAB labour market barometer is created.
+This provides an outlook on the overall development of the labour market in Germany.

-The findings of the forecasts allow programmes and schemes for further training to be developed for young people and for existing programmes and schemes to be improved.
+The findings of the labour market forecasts are used to customise further training schemes for young people and improve existing programmes.

-Since qualified skilled labour is scarce and many small and medium-sized businesses are finding it difficult to fill vacant apprenticeship positions, the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) has put support for Germany’s dual vocational training system (duale Berufsausbildung) high up on the political agenda.
-BMBF launched the information campaign You + Your Vocational Training = Practically unbeatable!
-(Du + Deine Ausbildung = Praktisch unschlagbar!) to attract young people to vocational training and to actively promote the dual system of vocational training and education.
+Given the urgent need for qualified skilled labour and the problems small and medium-sized businesses face when trying to fill vacant apprenticeship places, the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) and responsible ministries of the federal states are prioritising support for the dual vocational training system.
+The Federal Ministry of Education and Research's information campaign entitled Du + Deine Ausbildung = Praktisch unschlagbar!
+(You + Your Apprenticeship = Practically unbeatable) aims to attract young people to vocational training and actively promote the dual system.